 Product development projects are not all the same.
 Some represent slight modifications of an existing, time-tested product, a workhorse for your company.
-Other projects might represent startling, new-to-the-world ideas that disrupt everything.
+Other projects might express startling, new-to-the-world ideas that disrupt everything.
 Most others fall somewhere in between.

 With a limited budget, how can a company best allocate Development investments?
 What is the right mix of investments?
-How should this investment mix change, based on the risk tolerance and maturity of the company?
+How should this investment mix change based on the risk tolerance and maturity of the company?
 First, a company must have a strategic planning process for innovation.
 Next, creating a Portfolio Investment Map can help.

 What is a Product Portfolio Investment Map?

 A Product Portfolio Investment Map is a snapshot of product portfolio management showing the relative emphasis on various classes of new product development projects.
 Typically, these investments are grouped according to the risk amount each project assumes.
 For example, a company might organize its projects as follows:

 - Core products

 A core product modifies an existing product.
 It is sold to existing customers and leverages living product technologies.
 Adjacent products are conceptually and functionally the same as current products.
 Still, they serve a new market or may consist of a substantial modification to a product, expanding the market the company has already entered.
 A transformational product innovates in both products and markets simultaneously and accordingly has the highest risk – but also the highest potential return.

 For example, a consumer bicycle company might continue improving its bikes’ usability for the general market through incremental innovations, such as adding disk brakes or electronic gear shifting.
 This is Core innovation.
 However, if the company wishes to expand, it might try to market existing bikes to the professional bike messenger market or create a battery-powered motorcycle.
 The first project introduces market risk; the second approach introduces product risk.